OCBC 360 Review: Is it worth making this your main savings account?

 Final verdict on OCBC 360 account

-That said, the interest rate of 4.65% per annum still makes the OCBC 360 one of the best savings accounts in Singapore with the highest interest rates.
-The interest rate offered by the OCBC 360 account is also higher than the T-bill and Singapore Savings Bond.
+The interest rate offered by the OCBC 360 account is also higher than the latest T-bill and it has the higher rate than the latest Singapore Savings Bond.

 Like many other savings accounts in Singapore, the interest rate on the OCBC 360 accounts falls to 0.05% per annum for the portion of your monthly average balances above S$100,000.